eclipse/kapua/docs/developer-guide/en/sso.md

 The Kapua console docker image is already configured and deployed in docker without further configuration using the `sso-docker-deploy.sh` script in the subdirectory `sso`.

-If you need to configure it manually, the following properties must be passed (as VM options) in order to set up SSO on Kapua using Keycloak (you can login using the default `admin` user with `admin` password):
+If you need to configure it manually, the following properties must be passed (as VM options) in order to set up the SSO on Kapua using Keycloak (you can login using the default `admin` user with `admin` password):

-- `sso.provider=keycloak` : to set Keycloak as sso provider
+- `sso.openid.provider=keycloak` : to set Keycloak as OpenID provider
-- `sso.keycloak.realm=kapua` : the Keycloak Realm (we are using the "kapua" realm)
+- `sso.openid.keycloak.realm=kapua` : the Keycloak Realm (we are using the "kapua" realm)
-- `sso.keycloak.uri=http://<Keycloak-IP-address>:9090` : the Keycloak Server URI
+- `sso.openid.keycloak.uri=http://<Keycloak-IP-address>:9090` : the Keycloak Server URI
     (use `https://<Keycloak-IP-address>:9443` in case TLS is enabled - see below for further details)
 - `sso.openid.client.id=console` : the OpenID Client ID (the one set on Keycloak)
 - `console.sso.home.uri=http://localhost:8080` : the Kapua web console URI